HistoryThis section has been translated automatically.

 - Waldek S et al (2003) PR interval and the response to enzyme-replacement therapy for Fabry's disease.
 N Engl J Med 348: 1186-1187

-Incoming links (37)Anderson-fabry disease; Anderson, william; Angiokeratoma corporis diffusum, idiopathic; Angiokeratoma universale; Angioma seniles; Angioma seniles; Angioma serpiginosum; Angioma serpiginosum; Aspartyl glucosaminuria; Beta-mannosidosis; ...
+Incoming links (38)Anderson-fabry disease; Anderson, william; Angiokeratoma corporis diffusum, idiopathic; Angiokeratoma universale; Angioma serpiginosum; Angioma serpiginosum; Aspartyl glucosaminuria; Beta-mannosidosis; Blue rubber bleb nevus syndrome; Blue rubber bleb nevus syndrome; ...
 Show all

-Outgoing links (14)Acanthosis; Angiokeratomas (overview); Angioma; Cardiomyopathy hypertrophic; Collagenoses; Heart failure; Hereditary haemorrhagic telangiectasia; Hypohidrosis; Lysosome; Mibelli's angiokeratoma; ...
+Outgoing links (15)Acanthosis; Angiokeratomas (overview); Angioma; Cardiomyopathy hypertrophic; Collagenoses; Heart failure; Hereditary haemorrhagic telangiectasia; Hypohidrosis; Lysosome; Mibelli's angiokeratoma; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.